 - Losses arising out of the lack of eligibility, including the amount of the loan (if required to be repaid), defense costs, fines, penalties and treble damages.

-While the terms and conditions of this coverage are quickly evolving, some policies will not cover the government’s denial of loan forgiveness unless the denial is due to the company’s lack of eligibility at the time it applied for the loan.
+While the terms and conditions of this coverage are quickly evolving, some policies will not cover the government’s denial of a PPP loan forgiveness unless the denial is due to the company’s lack of eligibility at the time it applied for the loan.
 For example, if the business did not use the PPP loan proceeds according to the SBA requirements, then the policy would not provide coverage.
 PPP loan policies may also contain exclusions for reputational damages relating to the improper receipt of a PPP loan.

 To obtain PPP loan insurance, applicants must submit: